 The interest rates reported below are from a weekly survey of 100+ lenders by Freddie Mac PMMS.
 These average rates are intended to give you a snapshot of overall market trends and may not reflect specific rates available for you.

 |Weekly Rate Trends||30-Year Fixed||15-Year Fixed|

-Copyright 2018 Freddie Mac.
+Copyright 2023 Freddie Mac.
 Averages are based on conforming mortgages with 20% down.

 How do I get the best mortgage rate?

 Interest rates help determine your monthly mortgage payment as well as the total amount of interest you’ll pay over the life of the loan.
-While it may not seem like much, even a half of a percentage point decrease can amount to a significant amount of money.
+While it may not seem like much, even a half of a percentage point increase can amount to a significant amount of money.

 Comparing quotes from three to four lenders ensures that you’re getting the most competitive mortgage rate for you.
 And, if lenders know you’re shopping around, they may even be more willing to waive certain fees or offer better terms for some buyers.
 Either way, you reap the benefits.

 Your mortgage rate is influenced by a variety of factors that fit into two categories:

 - The current economic climate: Factors like inflation and the Federal Reserve’s benchmark rate can have a big influence on current mortgage rates